 Not for now, but users can use their 64-bit VST plug-ins by using J-bridge.
-It should be noted however that the audio engine is running as a separate applications from the GUI.
-This means that our GUI does not “eat” memory that should be used for the plug-ins.
-So in practice, there was only a few times where this should limit our users, and we are in fact working on a 64-bit version already.
+It should be noted however that the audio engine is running as a separate application from the GUI.
+This means that our GUI doesn’t consume memory that otherwise should be used for the plug-ins.
+That said, we’re working on a 64-bit version already.

-Is the long-term goal for Ohm Studio to compete with other DAWs on the market, or are you guys going to focus on marketing it’s collaborative features?
-If the prior, do you think it stands a chance in the overly competitive market for DAWs?
+Is the long-term goal for Ohm Studio to compete with other DAWs on the market, or are you guys trying to create a new lane for yourself?

-Actually this is quite difficult to answer.
-All users have different ways to work, and will have different preferences that will lead to the choice of a DAW.
-We want to enhance its features to match our users need, whilst at the same time enhancing inter-operability with other DAWs.
+It’s a difficult question to answer.
+All users have different ways to work, and have different preferences that will lead to the choice of a DAW.
+We want to enhance Ohm Studio’s features to match our user’s need, whilst at the same time enhancing inter-operability with other DAWs.

-Should we try to compete with other DAWs, I think we have a chance, yes.
-Technically speaking, this is something you can see with DAWs like Studio One, and maybe DAWs like BitWig.
-The general idea is that as time goes by, making changes to a piece of software takes more time.
+Should we try to compete with other DAWs?
+I think we have a chance, yes.
+Technically speaking, this is something you can see with DAWs like Presonus Studio One, and perhaps BitWig.
+The idea is that as time goes by, making changes to a piece of software takes more time.
 At some point, you probably even need to consider redesigning your software from scratch.
-This is a very risky decision which, for some reason, some DAWs established on the market don’t want to take.
-For example, it’s easy to have 64-bit if you developed the software with this in mind from the very beginning.
-But if you have to do it later, it can be quite difficult to do, and this might explain why a lot of companies did it in a year.
-Because we are starting fresh, it is easier to meet users’ expectations.
+This is a very risky decision that some established DAWs don’t want to take.
+For example, it’s easy to support 64-bit if you developed the software with this in mind from the beginning.
+But if you have to do it later, it can be quite difficult to do, and this might explain why a lot of companies took a whole year to get it done.
+Because we’re starting fresh, it’s easier to meet our user’s expectations.
 So yes, we do have a chance in the long run.
-Technically speaking, we also found a way to redesign the software or part of it, from scratch, without taking too much risk, to ensure that we are able to stay on the bleeding edge in the long run.

 The project started as early as 2007.
 We made a lot of mistakes in the original DAW design.
 After a few years, we launched an alpha test, and almost nobody understood the software.
 The plug-in market turned out to be different from the DAW market.
 Being different is a good thing for the plug-in market.
-For DAWs, being too different is a very bad idea, unless you have a deliberate intention of fulfilling a user need that was not addressed by other DAWs.
-Users are also a lot less tolerant with bugs for a DAW than for their plug-ins.
+For DAWs, being too different is a very bad idea, unless you have a deliberate intention of fulfilling a need that other DAWs don’t.
+Users are also less tolerant with bugs for a DAW than for their plug-ins.
 We found out that a DAW should be virtually bug free.
-Now, we have an automated testing code that is longer than the code being tested, and we are trying to push this technique in all the software to reach the maximum quality possible.
+Now, we have an automated testing code that’s longer than the code being tested, and we are trying to push this technique in all the software to reach the maximum quality possible.

-We were actually quite lucky to quickly discover that bringing this technology to life was not a problem of coding, but rather about finding a robust mathematical model.
-There are some existing technologies that allow for the making of collaborative software, but they are not suited at all for DAWs ( the technology was mostly made for text editors).
+We were lucky to quickly discover that bringing this technology to life was not a problem of coding, but rather about finding a robust mathematical model.
+There are some existing technologies that allow for the making of collaborative software, but they’re not suited at all for DAWs, since they were mostly made for text editors.

-Funding was essential, as it would let us take the risk to fine-tune the model, before we would actually implement it.
-Our first investor is none other than the state of France, as part of its innovation program, called OSEO.
+Funding was essential, as it allowed us to take the time to fine-tune the model, before we would actually implement it.
+Our first investor is none other than the state of France, as part of its innovation program called OSEO.

-After this problem was solved, the GUI research took an important place in the process.
-The very basis of an interface (even a bad one), is to let the user understand his actions through the following questions : who, what, when.
-In a single user environment this is quite easy : who is me, when is now.
-But in a multiple environment, even “who” is a potentially difficult question.
-I think we found a quite nice solution to the whole problem, as our user feel that it’s very natural.
+The GUI research took an important place in the process.
+The basis of any interface is to let the user understand his actions through the following questions : who, what, when.
+In a single-user environment this is quite easy : “who” is user, and “when” is the present.
+But in a multi-user environment, even “who” is a potentially difficult question.
+I think we found a nice solution to that problem, since our users report that feel that it’s very natural.